 We should note that, after reaching strong volume increases (up 5.0% to 8.5% YoY in January and early February), the last half of February through early April dropped to levels >5.0% below on a YoY basis, severe enough and for a long-enough period of time to add merit to a more bearish forecast.
+Volumes in the weeks and months since then have brought the full year down to -1.2% YTD.
+Since the 9-week moving average (9WMA) is now down -1.8%, and the 3-week moving average (3WMA) is now down -3.1%, it appears that the rate of deceleration is increasing.

 Potentially resulting from the absence of trade agreements and ongoing trade talks (which we assert are the primary cause for the slowdowns in international airfreight), this suggests that the global slowdown is spreading to the U.S. industrial economy.